-- Have an understanding of, commitment to, and enthusiasm for the Charity's work. - Possess broad expertise and ideally some experience in the voluntary sector and hold particular demonstrable strategic expertise in one of the following areas: - Fundraising strategy and performance - Service delivery and performance - Grant-making strategy and evaluation - Impact measurement - Investments (with experience of social / impact investing valuable) - Have some knowledge, and potentially some experience, of how charities are managed and governed to deliver strategic goals and plans. - Be a strategic thinker, experienced in making balanced and informed decisions. - Able to demonstrate an active commitment to equity, diversity and inclusion. - Be inquisitive and able to translate your life experiences into thoughtful and supportive challenge of the Senior Leadership Team. - Have a willingness to devote the necessary time to be an effective Trustee. - Have no significant potential conflicts of interest.
+- Have an understanding of, commitment to, and enthusiasm for the Charity's work. - Possess broad expertise and ideally some experience in the voluntary sector and hold particular demonstrable strategic expertise in one of the following areas: - fundraising - working with people with lived experience of a charity's cause - charity governance (for role which will chair the Governance Committee) - customer service / journey expertise (we operate an outsourced helpline and provide information and advice) - responsible investment (including impact investing) - Able to make balanced and informed decisions. - Able to demonstrate an active commitment to equity, diversity and inclusion. - Be inquisitive and able to translate your life experiences into thoughtful and supportive challenge of the Senior Leadership Team. - Have a willingness to devote the necessary time to be an effective Trustee. - Have no significant potential conflicts of interest.